-For purposes of this policy, expulsion means the formal process of dismissing a student from School.
+For purposes of the policy and these procedures, expulsion means the formal process of dismissing a student from School.
 Recognizing that students who commit violent or disruptive acts may pose safety problems, the School will work with parents to provide alternative educational placement and programs for the student where appropriate and feasible.
-However, the Principal retains the authority to exclude the student from all programs or activities for the period of expulsion.
+However, the Director retains the authority to exclude the student from all programs or activities for the period of expulsion.

-3.3 Change of Placement for Students with Disabilities under IDEA and Section 504

-For purpose of the removal of a student with a disability from the student's current educational placement, a "change of placement" occurs if (a) the removal is for more than ten (10) consecutive school days or (b) the student is subjected to a series of removals that constitute a pattern because they total more than ten (10) school days in a school year or because of factors such as the length of each removal, the total amount of time the student is removed, and the proximity of the removals to one another.
-Any "change of placement" requires compliance with the procedures outlined in Section 10 of this policy.
+3.3 Change of Placement for Students with Disabilities under IDEA and Section 504 school days or (b) the student is subjected to a series of removals that constitute a pattern because they total more than ten (10) school days in a school year or because of factors such as the length of each removal, the total amount of time the student is removed, and the proximity of the removals to one another.
+Any "change of placement" requires compliance with the procedures outlined in Section 10.